 5. Register Your Business with the Government

 All businesses must be registered with the government in order to operate legally.
 This process will vary depending on the country in which you’re starting your business, so be sure to check with local authorities to find out what steps you need to take.
 Once you’re registered, you’ll be issued a tax ID number which you’ll need to use when filing taxes and applying for licenses and permits.
+However, whilst becoming registered is the norm for most businesses, there are some that can be unregistered, like an unregistered NDIS provider.
+Nonetheless, this has to be done correctly to ensure that everything is above board.

 Getting Your Business Idea Off the Ground